biojava/biojava-tutorial/structure/bioassembly.md

 Since biological assemblies can be accessed via the StructureIO interface, in principle there is no need to access the lower-level code in BioJava that allows to re-create biological assemblies.
 If you are interested in looking at the gory details of this, here a couple of pointers into the code.
 In principle there are two ways for how to get to a biological assembly:

-A) The biological assembly needs to be re-built and the atom coordinates of the asymmetric unit need to be rotated according to the instructions in the files.
+1. The biological assembly needs to be re-built and the atom coordinates of the asymmetric unit need to be rotated according to the instructions in the files.
 The information required to re-create the biological assemblies is available in both the PDB an mmCIF/PDBx files.
 In PDB files the relevant transformations are stored in the *REMARK 350* records.
 For mmCIF/PDBx, the *_pdbx_struct_assembly* and *_pdbx_struct_oper_list* categories store the corresponding rules.

-B) There is also a pre-computed file available that contains an assembled version of a structure.
+2. There is also a pre-computed file available from the PDB that contains an assembled version of a structure.
 This file can be parsed directly, without having to perform rotation operations on coordinates.

-BioJava contains utility classes to re-create biological assemblies for both PDB and mmCIF, as well as to parse the pre-computed file.
-The [BioUnitDataProvider](http://www.biojava.org/docs/api/org/biojava/nbio/structure/quaternary/io/BioUnitDataProvider.html) interface defines what is required to re-build an assembly.
-The [BioUnitDataProviderFactory](http://www.biojava.org/docs/api/org/biojava/nbio/structure/quaternary/io/BioUnitDataProviderFactory.html) allows to specify which of the BioUnitDataProviders is getting used.
+As of version 5.0 BioJava contains utility classes to re-create biological assemblies for both PDB and mmCIF files.

-Take a look at the method getBiologicalAssembly() in [StructureIO](http://www.biojava.org/docs/api/org/biojava/nbio/structure/StructureIO.html)  to see how the BioUnitDataProviders are used by the *BiologicalAssemblyBuilder*.
+Take a look at the method `getBiologicalAssembly()` in [StructureIO](http://www.biojava.org/docs/api/org/biojava/nbio/structure/StructureIO.html)  to see how the underlying *BiologicalAssemblyBuilder* is called.

 ## Memory consumption

 This example in the next section loads the structure of the PBCV-1 virus capsid (PDB ID [1M4X](http://www.rcsb.org/pdb/explore.do?structureId=1m4x)).
 It consists of 16 million atoms and has one of the largest, if not the largest biological assembly that is currently available in the PDB.
-Needless to say it is important to change the maximum heap size parameter, otherwise there is no successfully load this.
+Needless to say it is important to change the maximum heap size parameter, otherwise you will not be able to load it.
 It requires a minimum of 9GB RAM to load (measured on Java 1.7 on OSX).
 You can change the heap size by providing the following startup parameter (and assuming you have 10G or more of RAM available on your system)
 <pre>
     -Xmx10G
 </pre>